1962 All-Ireland Senior Camogie Championship: Season

 Emer Walsh had two goals for Galway in their semi-final win over Cork.
 Dublin's semi-final win over Antrim was described as "lucky but deserved" as Dublin fought back from seven points behind at half-time.
-Una O'Connor, Judy Doyle and Patricia Timmins picked up two goals each and Marion Kearns and [Maeve Gilroy] responded, also with two goals each, and Mairead McAtamney and Breda Smyth scored a goal each.
-Writing about the Dublin-Antrim semi-final Pádraig Puirséil wrote in the Irish Press:
+Una O'Connor, Judy Doyle and Patricia Timmins picked up two goals each and Marion Kearns and Maeve Gilroy responded, also with two goals each, and Mairead McAtamney and Breda Smyth scored a goal each.
+Writing about the Dublin-Antrim semi-final Pádraig Puirséil, husband of Camogie Association president Úna Uí Phuirséil/Agnes Hourigan, wrote in the Irish Press:

 I have seen some stage of every All_ireland camogie championship ever played since the O'Duffy cup competition began in the 1932-'33 season but I cannot remember a more effective right wing than Antrim's Mairead McAtamney on Sunday last.
 Right had or left, whether the ball was on the ground or in the air, she looked the most accomplished player of the day.
 Her nearest rival was her team mate, right forward Marion Kearns who also gave a classic display..